summer wildlife of coast and heath

-A relaxed exploration of Dorset’s beautiful scenery and abundant wildlife, with a particular focus on some of the rare and charismatic invertebrates of the chalk downs and heathland.
+A relaxed exploration of Dorset’s beautiful scenery and abundant wildlife, with a particular focus on some of the characteristic, charismatic invertebrates of the chalk downs and heathland.

 We will be based near Corfe Castle in the heart of the Isle of Purbeck, the most biodiverse area of its size in the British Isles.
 The variety of habitats from bright heaths, and pine forests to chalk downland and stunning coastline, provides an idyllic setting to enjoy the county’s wildlife.

 Purbeck is best known for its lowland heath, and we will spend a day exploring this wonderful habitat, on the look out for carnivorous plants, rare birds and any of Britain’s six native reptiles.
-We should find notable invertebrates that make these heaths their home, including Southern Damselfly, Silver-studded Blue, Heath Tiger Beetle and the Purbeck Mason Wasp, a stunning animal found at just a handful of sites in the country, all around here.
+We will also pay attention to the notable invertebrates that make these heaths their home, including Silver-studded Blue, colourful tiger beetles and various interesting bees and wasps.

-Day 1 Our holiday starts at our accommodation in the village of Kingston, near Corfe Castle, where we will meet in time for an introduction to the holiday and our first dinner together.
+Day 1 Our holiday starts at our accommodation near Corfe Castle, where we will meet in time for an introduction to the holiday and our first dinner together.

-Day 3 This morning we leave the Purbecks and head to the coast, to visit Portland.
-The disused quarries are home to wildflowers and butterflies: Adonis Blue, Small Blue, Dingy and Grizzled Skippers and Green Hairstreak, with Pyramidal and Bee Orchids in flower.
-Amongst jumbled rocks, we hope to find Common Wall Lizard, an introduced species from southern Europe which now makes its home here.
-From Portland we enjoy panoramic views of Chesil Beach, one of the largest shingle beaches in Britain, and at Ferrybridge we will explore the beach and shingle flora.
-After dinner we will head out again to listen for the churring song and wing-flapping display of Nightjars and squeaking of Woodcock as they display overhead.
+Day 3 This morning we head to the coast, to visit, according to Hardy, ‘that Gibraltar of the north’ – Portland.
+The disused quarries on Portland are home to wildflowers and butterflies: Adonis Blue, Small Blue, Dingy and Grizzled Skippers and Green Hairstreak should all be on the wing during our visit, with Pyramidal and Bee Orchids in flower.
+Amongst the jumbled rocks, we hope to find Common Wall Lizard, an introduced species from southern Europe which now makes its home on the south-facing slopes here.
+From Portland we will enjoy panoramic views of Chesil Beach, one of the largest shingle beaches in Britain and at Ferrybridge we will explore the beach and shingle flora.
+If time allows, we will also stop in at Lodmoor RSPB reserve to look for birds and dragonflies on the wetlands.
+After dinner, for those who wish to, we will head out again, back to a local heathland where, as dusk falls, we will listen for the churring song and wing-flapping display of Nightjars and squeaking of Woodcock as they display overhead.

 Day 5 One final breakfast, and then it is time to bid farewell to Kingston and to head home, hopefully taking some good memories of the special creatures and beautiful views of this part of Dorset.